 Clarkson University offers academic "Challenges" to North Country High School students.
 Project Challenge, a popular winter months program offered by Clarkson University, provides area students an opportunity to participate in classes they cannot normally find at their high school.
 Five-week courses are taught by Clarkson University faculty and administrators on Saturday mornings from 9 a.m. until noon, beginning in mid January.
-The program is administered by The Clarkson School, the University's early entrance program for talented high school students who have completed eleventh grade and are ready to begin college studies.
+The program is administered by The Clarkson School, the University's early entrance program for talented high school students who have typically completed their junior year and are ready to begin college studies.

 - Engineering for Life